 The David L. Dodge Memorial Teaching Award is named for a Notre Dame Professor in sociology who died in 1988, is conferred annually on the graduate student in our program who has most distinguished himself or herself in the teaching of undergraduates.
 Full award description.

-Abigail Jorgensen is the 2020 recipient of the Dodge Award for excellence in teaching her class, Introduction to Cultural Sociology.
+Brianna McCaslin is the 2021 recipient of the Dodge Award for excellence in teaching her class, Introduction to Gender Studies.

 - 2018 Kelcie Vercel

 - 2015 Jon Schwarz

 - 2012 Kari Christoffersen

 - 2009 Bob Brenneman & Karen Monique Gregg

 The John J. Kane Memorial Award